Pisen99/pp1/README.md

     Almond color is set to the background, creating a warm tone.
     Deep Taupe is used for the border on sign-up form and paragraphs.
     Old Burgundy is used for shadowing boxes, the text color to headings, paragraphs and icons.
-    Only green is used in hero image, hover color for the menu and scroll up button.
+    Granny Smith Apple is only used in hero image and scroll up button.
+    Antique Bronze is used for the hover effect on the menu, I wanted the color to match the hero-image.
 * ![screenshot](images.readme/colorscheme.png)